PUBLIC NOTICE

 Washington, DC 20590

-Petaluma Transit grants all citizens equal access to all its transportation services.
-It is further the intent of Petaluma Transit, that all citizens are aware of their rights to such access.
-This site is designed to serve as an educational tool for citizens so that they may understand one of the civil rights laws that protect their benefit of Petaluma Transit programs and services, specifically, as it relates to Title VI of the Civil Rights Act of 1964.
+Safe Streets & Mobility, including Petaluma Transit, grants all citizens equal access to all its mobility services.
+It is further the intent of Safe Streets & Mobility, including Petaluma Transit, that all citizens are aware of their rights to such access.
+This site is designed to serve as an educational tool for citizens to understand one of the civil rights laws that protect their benefit of Safe Streets & Mobility, including Petaluma Transit, programs and services, specifically, as it relates to Title VI of the Civil Rights Act of 1964.

 What is Title VI?